-They choose people who operate on trust, and then they will abuse that trust.
+They choose people who value trust, and then they will abuse that trust.

 When someone tells you, “you’ve worked hard.” or “You’ve done well.” or “I like your top.”
 You trust them, and you’ve no reason not to.
 You wouldn’t think twice about questioning them of why they’ve said those lovely comments to you.

-Our trust in them is what they will use against us time and time again, with the gaslighting and twisted words they use, we often end up confused, believing they are good.
-It must be something we said or did, as we lived the reality of the idealisation stage we look for the good in them and then, they will slowly take our trust, disrespect it, stomp all over it.
+Our trust in them is what they will use against us time and time again.
+With the gaslighting and twisted words they use, we often end up confused, believing they are good.
+It must be something we said or did.
+As we lived the reality of the idealisation stage, we look for the good in them and then, they slowly take our trust, disrespect it, stomp all over it.

 Rebuilding Your self-trust After a narcissistic relationship.

 After the trauma bond and cptsd, rebuilding your trust, not only in yourself but trusting those around you.
-Your intuition is key in this, listen to it and take action with that it’s telling you, this will help you make the right choice and slowly re-build your trust.
+Your intuition is key in this.
+Listen to it and take action with what it’s telling you.
+This will help you make the right choice and slowly re-build your trust.

 Start reflecting back, at all those moments your intuition did know.
-When you had perfectly normal feeling giving the situation, yet the narcissist dismissed or invalidate them, because you couldn’t work out what your instincts were telling you, you pushed it down, ignored it and carried on anyway, little things, in the beginning, you or they made excuses for.
-The worst thing about those excuses are within our minds they are valid, we often minimised them, perhaps instead of trusting that intuition you ended up asking the narcissist who lied about it all away, even though your intuition was telling you what they were saying wasn’t right, you wanted to believe them, so you ignored your own intuition, that gut feeling, remember how many times you ignored it, you lost some more trust.
+When you had perfectly normal feelings giving the situation, yet the narcissist dismissed or invalidated them because you couldn’t work out what your instincts were telling you, you pushed it down, ignored it and carried on anyway, little things, in the beginning, you or they made excuses for.
+The worst thing about those excuses are within our minds.
+They are valid.
+We often minimised them.
+Perhaps instead of trusting that intuition, you ended up asking the narcissist who lied about it all away.
+Even though your intuition was telling you what they were saying wasn’t right, you wanted to believe them, so you ignored your own intuition, that gut feeling.
+Remember how many times you ignored it, you lost some more trust.

 If you look back 15 years,